Study smarter with Fiveable

 These structures create a legal separation between the business and its owners, meaning personal assets are generally protected from business debts and lawsuits.
 The trade-off is increased complexity, cost, and regulatory requirements.

-Compare: LLC vs. S-Corporation—both offer limited liability and pass-through taxation, but S-Corps have ownership restrictions (100 U.S. shareholders max) while LLCs have none.
-For FRQs asking about flexibility vs. formality, the LLC wins on simplicity while the S-Corp may offer payroll tax advantages for profitable businesses.
+Compare: LLC vs. S-Corporation: both offer limited liability and pass-through taxation, but S-Corps have ownership restrictions (100 U.S. shareholders max, one stock class) while LLCs have none.
+The LLC wins on simplicity and flexibility, while the S-Corp may offer payroll tax advantages for profitable businesses because owners can split income between salary and distributions.

 These structures prioritize purposes beyond profit maximization.
 Ownership and governance work differently here because the goal is serving members or advancing a cause rather than enriching shareholders.

-Compare: Cooperative vs. Nonprofit—both prioritize mission over profit, but cooperatives distribute surplus to members while nonprofits must reinvest everything.
-Cooperatives serve member interests; nonprofits serve broader charitable, educational, or social purposes.
+Compare: Cooperative vs. Nonprofit: both prioritize mission over profit, but cooperatives distribute surplus to members while nonprofits must reinvest everything into the mission.
+Cooperatives serve their members' interests; nonprofits serve broader charitable, educational, or social purposes.

 | Concept | Best Examples |